bebraberovic762-netizen/bebraberovic762-netizen/README.md

 ## About me
 I build things with code.
 I like clean solutions, learning new tools, and shipping small, useful projects, just a developer who makes random tools and projects that I find interesting.

-- 🔭 I’m currently working on: a personal project / open-source contribution
+- 🔭 I’m currently working on: a personal project
-- 🌱 I’m learning: C and OpenCV
+- 🌱 I’m learning: C++
 - 💬 Ask me about: Python, AI, C++
 - 📫 How to reach me: Discord: leg4zy